 Second, make decisions based upon that truth and not based upon your feelings or emotions.

 Feelings and emotions are fickle.
 They change every day, sometimes moment by moment.
 Therefore, it is important to make decisions based upon who you are in Christ and not based upon your feelings.
-How do we do this in a practical way?
+But how do we do this in a practical way?
 Let me give you an example.

 Third, find creative ways to teach “I am” statement within each weekly Sunday school lesson.

-If we, as youth workers, start looking for it we can discover within each Bible story a truth of who we are in Christ.
-Let me give you an example from an Old Testament story—Noah and the ark.
+If we, as youth workers, start looking, we can discover within each Bible story a truth of who we are in Christ.
+Let me give you an example from an Old Testament story about Noah and the ark.
 Genesis 7:1 says:

 Go into the ark, you and your whole family, because I have found you righteous in this generation.

-God protected Noah and his family because they were His!
+God protected Noah and his family because they were His.
 God loved them.
-It is the same for every one of the kids in our classes who have accepted Jesus Christ as their Lord and Savior.
-If they have done that then: (1) They are protected by God (see Joshua 1:5-9; Isaiah 43:2) and (2) they are the righteousness of Christ (see 1 Corinthians 1:30; 2 Corinthians 5:21).
+And it is the same for every child in our classes who accepted Jesus Christ as their Lord and Savior.
+If they have done that, then: (1) They are protected by God (see Joshua 1:5-9; Isaiah 43:2) and (2) they are the righteousness of Christ (see 1 Corinthians 1:30; 2 Corinthians 5:21).

-In Christ we are made righteous just as Noah’s family was found righteous.
-Start looking for the truth of who we are in Christ within each story and as we discover these truths for ourselves let’s teach them to our kids so that they can begin to make decisions based upon that truth.
+In Christ, we are made righteous just as Noah’s family was found righteous.
+So start looking for the truth of who we are in Christ within each story.
+And, as you discover these truths for yourself, teach them to your kids in your classroom, so that they can make decisions based upon that truth.
 Click HERE for Who You Are in Christ Handout.

-Fourth, play games and/or roll playing with the kids to help them learn how to make decisions based upon who they are in Christ.
+Fourth, play games and/or role play with the kids to help them learn how to make decisions based upon who they are in Christ.

-For example, if the children in your class think they cannot do something remind them that the correct answer is: They can do all things through Christ who strengthens them (see Philippians 4:13).
-If someone calls them stupid, teach them that that is not true, for they are created in the image of God (see Genesis 1:26-27).
+For example, if the kids in your class think they can’t do something, remind them that the correct answer is: They can do all things through Christ who strengthens them (see Philippians 4:13).
+If someone calls them stupid, teach them that that is not the truth, for they are created in the image of God (see Genesis 1:26-27).

 Another idea: Do you remember the game Simon says?
 Change it to Jesus says.
-“Jesus says, ‘You are forgiven’” and all the kids take a step forward if it is a true “I am” statement in Christ.
-“You are purple.”
-If someone steps forward, because that is not an “in Christ” statement that person is out of the game.
+“Jesus says, ‘You are forgiven.’”
+Have all the kids take a step forward since this is a true “I am” statement in Christ.
+Then say something like, “You are purple.”
+Since this is not an “in Christ” statement, if someone steps forward, they are out of the game.
 And so forth.
 It is a fun way to have the kids start learning about who they are in Christ.

 Feel free to share your own tips and creative ways to teach kids about who they are in Christ.
 We all are looking forward to your tips and comments.
-Also if you would like to learn more about who you are in Christ take a peek at my book Clothed in Righteousness.
+Also, if you would like to learn more about this topic for yourself, take a peek at my book Clothed in Righteousness.
 Keep up the good work and may God richly bless you.